uw-dims/dims-ocd/source/justifications.rst

-MITRE defines *indicator* as, "[a] pattern of relevant observable adversary activity in the operational cyber domain along with contextual information regarding its interpretation (e.g., this domain has been compromised, this email is spoofed, this file hash is associated with this trojan, etc.), handling, etc. An Observable pattern captures what may be seen; the Indicator enumerates why this is Observable pattern is of interest." (`STIX FAQ #B1`_) One job of an analyst using the PRISEM system is to take *indicators* that are
+MITRE defines *indicator* as, "[a] pattern of relevant observable adversary activity in the operational cyber domain along with contextual information regarding its interpretation (e.g., this domain has been compromised, this email is spoofed, this [:term:`cryptographic hash` of a file] is associated with this trojan, etc.), handling, etc. An Observable pattern captures what may be seen; the Indicator enumerates why this is Observable pattern is of interest." (`STIX FAQ #B1`_) One job of an analyst using the PRISEM system is to take *indicators* that are